dogtortron/dogtortron.github.io/README.md

 - Designed an operations model using Python to optimize capital allocation and production scheduling, increasing profit by 12.8% for a steel manufacturer.

 #### [Heuristic Solutions for the Traveling Salesman Problem](https://github.com/dogtortron/heuristic-traveling-salesman){:target="_blank"} (December 2024)
-- Built Hill Climbing and Simulated Annealing algorithms using Python to solve the Traveling Salesman Problem by minimizing the total distance traveled one way to all 36 countries, starting from the United States.
+- Built Hill Climbing and Simulated Annealing algorithms using Python to solve the Traveling Salesman Problem.
+- Minimized the total distance a person would travel one way to all 36 countries, starting from the United States.

 #### [Salt Lake County Bicycle Crash Analysis](https://github.com/dogtortron/SLC-bike-crash-analysis){:target="_blank"} (November 2024)
 - Analyzed 14 years of bicycle crash data in Salt Lake County (2010–2024) using Python, K-means clustering, and statistical methods to identify high-risk areas for pedalcyclists.